-The excavation at Cata Sand on the Orkney island of Sanday has unearthed a few surprises in the last few days – including the discovery of Early Neolithic Houses and the skeletons of around twelve whales from the nineteenth century.
+The excavation at Cata Sand, in Sanday, has unearthed a few surprises in the last few days – including the discovery of Early Neolithic houses and the remains of whales from the 19th century.

-Archaeologists from the University of the Highlands and Islands Archaeology Institute, the University of Central Lancashire, School of Conservation and Restoration of Cultural Heritage, Galicia, Spain and University of Cambridge, have now concluded that the structural remains are those of an Early Neolithic house (c.3400-3100BC) with associated occupation deposits, hearth and stone walls.
+The team from the UHI Archaeology Institute, the University of Central Lancashire, School of Conservation and Restoration of Cultural Heritage, Galicia, Spain and University of Cambridge, have concluded that the structural remains are those of an Early Neolithic house (c.3400-3100BC) with associated occupation deposits, hearth and stone walls.

-The Early Neolithic house is both interesting and unusual in having been built on a deep layer of sand, which rests on rounded beach stones.
+The Neolithic structure is both interesting and unusual in having been built on a deep layer of sand, which rests on rounded beach stones.
 At least two construction phases have now been recognised.
-The primary house has a stone set hearth, internal pits and boxes, and remains of the lower courses of a double-faced thick stone outer wall and small dividing stones, which partition the house into different living areas.
+The primary house has a stone-set hearth, internal pits and boxes, and remains of the lower courses of a double-faced, thick stone outer wall and small dividing stones, which partitioned the house into different living areas.

-Another rectangular setting of stones to the north-west is a second hearth that relates to an extension and reconstruction of the earlier house.
+To the north-west, another rectangular setting of stones represents a second hearth that relates to an extension and reconstruction of the earlier house.
 This is remarkable and only seen at Ha’ Breck on the island of Wyre.

 A range of finds associated with the Neolithic house including some fragments of pottery, Skaill knives, a grinding stone, flint working remains and animal bones have also been unearthed.
 More importantly, preservation is excellent and the floor deposits are a deep red-brown colour and are rich in organic remains.

-As the site is located on sand there is also good bone preservation, which is quite rare in other early Neolithic Orcadian settlements.
+Because of the sandy location, the bone preservation is good, which is quite rare in other early Neolithic Orcadian settlements.
 This high degree of preservation will allow us to obtain a unique level of information regarding daily life within the Early Neolithic house.

-Several people have recounted a tradition of whales being ca’d (driven) ashore at Cata Sands.
+Several people have recounted a tradition of whales being caa’d (driven) ashore at Cata Sands.
 We wondered if this tradition could account for the whale remains.
-A very likely explanation was given by local Orcadians who provided us with an account of a 19th century visit to Sanday published in the year 1875.
+A very likely explanation was given by local Orcadians, who provided us with an account of a 19th century visit to Sanday published in 1875.